 We will provide a complete genetic counseling evaluation with support while we’re developing a diagnosis and treatment plan for your child.
 Knowing the genetic component of your child’s disease is critical in assessing the risk that retinoblastoma may develop in potential future children.
 We can determine the risk to your extended family.

 Ten board-certified pediatric oncology physicians participate and lead many clinical trials offered through the Children’s Oncology Group, as well as studies that are sponsored by national and international pediatric cancer groups, including those focused on retinoblastoma.
 Our pediatric oncology physicians are part of UTKids, UT Health San Antonio’s pediatric practice and are affiliated with University Health System’s Children’s Health.

 An advantage of receiving care from our pediatric oncology team is that they can offer opportunities for new cancer treatments and cancer detection tests.
-Not only are our physicians members of the Children’s Oncology Group, but in 2015 we became active members in the Pediatric Oncology Experimental Therapeutics Investigators Consortium, which offers the newest therapies and studies for children with cancer.
+Not only are our physician's members of the Children’s Oncology Group, but in 2015 we became active members of the Pediatric Oncology Experimental Therapeutics Investigators Consortium, which offers the newest therapies and studies for children with cancer.